 We are passionate about achieving the end result look you want and we will stop at nothing to ensure that you look like you, on your most beautiful day.
 The decision to choose traditional over airbrush should not be based on price, but determined after your artist evaluates your skin type and condition and you choose the type of coverage and texture you like.
-That’s right, there is not price difference between the two.
+That’s right, there is not a price difference between the two.
 How can you choose which is best for you without a greater understanding of what each of foundations are?

 Texture is liquid, cream or powder.
 Is applied with a brush or a sponge.
 Coverage is determined by the actual formulation itself and can be sheer to full coverage.
 Traditional Foundations generally do not last as long and may not withstand some environmental conditions such as the 100-degree temps that Las Vegas has to offer.

 Texture is consistency of skim milk.
 Applied with an airbrush compressor and counterpart tools.
 Coverage can be adjusted from sheer to full coverage.
 Transfer and water resistant, 15+ hours of wear, can be custom blended and can cover the neck, décolleté, arms and back.

 In the past decade the phrase “Airbrush” has been misused as many times as “All Natural” at the grocery store.
 I’ve seen everything from infomercials with celebrities to aerosol cans filled with “airbrush” foundation.
 I can only speak about the tools, training and products we use at Makeup in the 702.
 Here’s what you need to know so you can make your based-on education, not price…